 9 a.m.-1 p.m.
 July 13, Aug.
 10, Sept.
 14, Oct.
 12, Nov.
 9 and Dec.
 14, Wesleyan College, 4760 Forsyth Road.
 The event features a variety of locally grown and produced items ranging from flowers and organic fruits and vegetables to baked goods, art and crafts.
 Music, fun and educational events also offered.
 757-5233.
 Free.

 The Fall Line Farmers Market on First Fridays

 4-8 p.m. the first Friday of every month, First Presbyterian Church, 210 S. Wayne St., Milledgeville.
-Locally grown seasonal produce, fresh seafood, arts and crafts, and more.
+Locally grown seasonal produce and baked goods, fresh seafood from the Southeast coast, arts and crafts, and more.
+Plus, live music.
 Held in conjunction with First Friday events sponsored by Milledgeville Mainstreet.
 (478) 452-9394 or email@example.com.

 State Farmers Market

 8 a.m.-dark daily, 2055 Eisenhower Parkway.
 Farmers selling fresh produce, as well as dealers year-round.